ANSANJAY/LinuxModuleParameters/3_passing_parameters/readme.md

 ❓ **Question 3**: Why might you need to pass parameters to a module using `modprobe` instead of `insmod`?

 📝 **Answer**: `modprobe` is intelligent and can automatically handle module dependencies.
-When you load a module that relies on other modules, `modprobe` will load all necessary dependencies first.
-Passing parameters using `modprobe` allows you to set configurations while also ensuring all dependent modules are properly loaded.
+-  When you load a module that relies on other modules, `modprobe` will load all necessary dependencies first.
+Passing parameters using `modprobe` allows you to set configurations
+- while also ensuring all dependent modules are properly loaded.

 ---

-**Section 3: Simplify the concept**

 🌟 **In Simple Words**:

 Imagine building a toy 🚂 train set.